bencoveney/bencoveney.github.io/posts/pnpm-package.md

 Once a project is mature it might be easier to make good clear decisions about where best to make those divisions, and the tradeoffs can pan out more favourably.
 When a codebase is in its infancy though, it can be difficult to plan ahead, and the reusable libraries will not be fleshed out, and you can end up paying more cost for this modularity than you get as a benefit.

 ### TODO Section: Monorepo from the beginning

+I should talk about monorepos.

+Maybe this starting section would be better represented as a comparison of options for frontend development.

 ## A Monorepo of Packages